dhanushika-d/term-lens/README.md

-# TermLense
+# TermLens
 ### *The AI-Powered Contract Detective*

 **Ever clicked "I Agree" without reading the 50-page Terms of Service?**

-**TermLense** is a RAG (Retrieval-Augmented Generation) application that acts as your skeptical, protective lawyer.
+**TermLens** is a RAG (Retrieval-Augmented Generation) application that acts as your skeptical, protective lawyer.
 It scans PDF contracts, hunts for hidden fees, and flags risky clauses before you sign your life away.

 ---